ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/HAL Workflow/Hardware_Abstraction_Workflow_in_Mlink.md

 ## Pre-requisites

 * Familiar with creating and debugging measurement plugins in MeasurementLink.
-* Familiar with LabVIEW object-oriented programming and familiar with class based HAL implementation.
+* Familiar with LabVIEW object-oriented programming and familiar with class based hardware abstractions.
 * Deep knowledge of architecture and implementation of existing HAL (migrate to use with MeasurementLink measurements).

 ## Existing HAL Helper Libraries in MeasurmentLink

-The `DmmMeasurement` example in [Github](https://github.com/ni/measurementlink-labview/tree/users/prem/dmm-hal-implementation/Source/Example%20Measurements/DMM%20Measurement) repository implements HAL for different dmm instruments.
+The `DmmMeasurement` example in [Github](https://github.com/ni/measurementlink-labview/tree/users/prem/dmm-hal-implementation/Source/Example%20Measurements/DMM%20Measurement) repository uses HAL for different dmm instruments.

-We can reuse this object-oriented HAL library to implement our own instrument implementation.
+The object-oriented HAL library can be used to implement our own instrument implementation.

 The HAL library implementation involves the following modules or classes: